muhammadtally/swanteamserver/README.md

 ## Upload

-We used AWS S3 BUCKET to save the files, and in order to do this, we built an **API gateway** for uploading, which receives the user type from the application (the files are saved in a folder named according to the user type, so the user type is actually the name of the company the user belongs to), and receives the file about bytes, then a Session is opened that addresses the S3 bucket and the name of the folder where the file should be saved.
+We used AWS S3 BUCKET to save the files, and in order to do this, we built an **API gateway** for uploading, which receives the user type from the application (the files are saved in a folder named according to the user Group, so the user Group is actually the name of the company the user belongs to), and receives the file about bytes, then a Session is opened that addresses the S3 bucket and the name of the folder where the file should be saved.

 ## Search
+File search is essentially an information retrieval system, where the search is based on the **DOC2VIC** model, that is, turning the documents from **PDF or image** documents into numeric vectors.
+This system is divided into 4 processes:

+1) Downloading the files from the S3 bucket
+2) Performing OCR for files, when this process turns our PDF or image files into text files
+3) NLP for each text file received from the files we downloaded.
+4) Comparing vectors between the document vectors and the query vector.